About Dual Diagnosis

 A person with dual diagnosis (or Co-Occurring Disorders as it is also referred as) has both an alcohol or drug problem and a mental disorder.
 More often than not, the person is only treated for one of the issues, while ignoring the other, or thinking that the behavior caused by the substance abuse.
 Many times, the mental problem occurs first.
 When that happens, many patients begin to self-medicate as an effort to feel “ok” or “normal”.
 When the substance abuse occurs first, it can, overtime, lead to mental and emotional problems, or uncover these issues which were lingering right below the surface.

-There are few treatment centers dedicated to treating complex dual diagnosis.
-Research continues nationally to reveal that people with co-occurring disorders or dual diagnosis need very specialized forms of treatment, sometimes, referred to as integrated services or treatment designed specifically for dual diagnosis.
+There are few treatment centers dedicated to treating the complexities which are inherent to a dual diagnosis.
+Research continues to reveal that people with co-occurring disorders or dual diagnosis need very specialized forms of treatment, sometimes, referred to as integrated services or treatment designed specifically for dual diagnosis.
 Mental health and addiction treatment continue to be separated systems of care.
 While many research studies have been performed on mental health and addictions separately, it has only been in recent years that studies have emerged on people who struggle with both conditions in tandem.
-This emerging research identifies that traditional separated systems of care not only alienate the consumer from treatment, but they also result in much poorer outcomes that those experienced by people with single disorders.
+This emerging research identifies that traditional separated systems of care not only alienate the patient from treatment, but they also result in much poorer outcomes than those experienced by people with single disorders.

 Mood disorders, alcohol and drug addictions are treatable illnesses.